coveo/source.coveo.com/_posts/2015-03-31-coveoSupportBehindTheScenes.md

 ####When is it a good idea to use the phone then?

-The phone is very useful in the case of an emergency, especially when we are outside of business hours which are between 6:00 and 18:00 EST. When calling over the phone off-hours, the client has to leave a voicemail.
+The phone is very useful in the case of an emergency, especially when we are outside of business hours, which are between 6:00 and 18:00 EST. When calling over the phone off-hours, the client has to leave a voicemail.
 A best practice would be to open a case prior to calling support and to mention the case number in the voicemail.
 That way, the product specialist can immediately have access to the necessary information and start his investigation right away.
 It’s also easier to track the history of the issue through a case.
 When a voicemail is left, a member of the support team is immediately notified, will listen to it and contact the client as soon as possible.
 Again, if a case is open, a meeting invitation can be sent through it and contact with the client can be established sooner.